 - Due to export restrictions we can't send any liquids or foods out of the country.

-- Due to the oversize nature of certain products in our range we cannot ship large goods overseas.
-This will include large packs, tents or heavy items over 15kg.
+- Due to the oversize nature of certain products in our range we cannot ship bulk items overseas.
+This will include large packs, tents or heavy items.
 In most cases, a note will be displayed in the product description where this is applicable.

 We currently send orders to New Zealand (domestic), Australia, Europe, North America and a selection of other worldwide locations.
 If your country is not listed in the cart as an option please email us.Please click here to view the current charges for shipping an order.